 You have more influence on your teens than you think.
 Teens are watching you and can be influenced by your opinions or your own use of substances.
 Explore your own views about alcohol, cannabis and other drugs use.

-If you have alcohol or cannabis products at home, store them away in a locked cabinet, safely from children and teens.
+If you have alcohol, cannabis products, or other drugs and prescription medications at home, store them away in a locked cabinet, safely from children and teens.

+Driving a vehicle while impaired by alcohol, cannabis and/or any other substances is dangerous and against the law.
 Talk to your teens about the importance of not driving or getting into a vehicle with a driver who has consumed alcohol or cannabis.
-Youth under the age of 21 cannot have any alcohol or cannabis in their system when they drive, as they can be charged.
-Encourage them to plan ahead and talk to them about other alternatives to get home safely such as public transit, a taxi, or call a responsible adult for a safe drive home.
+If you are under 21 years of age there is a zero-tolerance law for impaired driving, meaning your teen cannot have any alcohol, cannabis, or other drugs in their system while driving.
+Encourage them to plan ahead how they will travel safely home and talk to them about other alternatives to driving, such as public transit, a taxi, or call a responsible adult for a safe drive home.

 If you or your teen need information, support or counselling resources on alcohol, cannabis and other drugs: